Fair-Squares/fair-squares/README.md

 ### Connect with Polkadot-Js apps front-end

 Once the node template is running locally, you can connect it with **Polkadot-JS Apps** front-end to interact with your chain.
 [Polkadot.js](https://polkadot.js.org/apps/#/explorer?rpc=ws://localhost:9944) connects a front-end is the app that can interact with the node by means of extensics calls and can read the chain state of the blockchain.
+Click [here](https://polkadot.js.org/apps/#/explorer?rpc=ws://localhost:9944) to connect to the local blockchain
 ## Run all tests

 ```